 Signing in to CTemplar

-To sign in to your encrypted CTemplar account, just go to their homepage and enter your login credentials into the fields below:
+To sign in to your encrypted CTemplar account, just go to their homepage, click the Login button, and enter your login credentials into the respective fields.

 The look and feel of CTemplar